-Results of individual assessments will be made available to you within ten (10) working days of your assessment due date.
+Results of individual assessments will be made available to you within fifteen (15) working days of your assessment due date.

 These results may be returned to you in class or online.
-Final grades for each course will be available online within fifteen (15) working days of the end date of the course from the Student Portal at accessible through MyAra or through the My Ara app.
+Final grades for each course will be available online within fifteen (15) working days of the end date of the course and accessible through MyAra or through the My Ara app.

-Any results displayed publicly will use unique identifiers such as learner ID numbers, not learner names.
+Any results displayed publicly will use unique identifiers such as student ID numbers, not student names.